In an earlier post, I asked the question – Are you reliable?

 People will know they can count on you if you produce high-quality work within the required time frames.

-You don’t want to get a reputation for delivering poor quality work.
-You don’t have to be a perfectionist but aim to produce work of a consistently good quality.
+You don’t want to get a reputation for delivering poor-quality work.
+You don’t have to be a perfectionist but aim to consistently produce high-quality work.

 Be a person who helps out

 Nothing is more frustrating than needing a hand at work and hearing someone say (particularly when they are not busy) – that’s not in my job description.

 When a project is due sometimes it takes all hands on deck to get the work done.
 Besides, if you help someone else with their project, it’s highly likely that they will help you in return when the time comes.

 If you want to be viewed as reliable help people when you can.